 - Before transferring packages in Metrc, mark them Not For Sale or Archived in the Back Office.
-Green Bits will automatically recognize and lock any packages that have been transferred in Metrc, though this does not happen in real time (may take up to 24 hours).
+Green Bits will automatically recognize and lock any packages that have been added to an outbound transfer manifest in Metrc, though this does not happen in real time and may take up to 24 hours.
 This step will prevent accidental sales in the meantime.

 - Always split lots/packages before transferring inventory, even if you're transferring the entire remaining quantity of a lot/package.

 - Never transfer a package that you have made sales from